 - Participants shared investment lessons in social performance and impact management, recent strategies for digital transformation, and latest developments in impact investing tools for financial inclusion and the larger impact space–critical to achieving the UN’s Sustainable Development Goals (SDGs).

-- Investors in financial inclusion and digital financial services (DFS) showed how risks were being addressed with the growth of DFS opportunities, and investment experiences were shared by co-founding and new Signatories of the Guidelines for Responsible Investing in Digital Financial Services.
+- Investors in financial inclusion and digital financial services (DFS) showed how risks were being addressed, and investment experiences were shared by Signatories of the Guidelines for Responsible Investing in Digital Financial Services.

-- Day 1 – Wed, April 3 – Social Performance Management and Strategies for Digital Transformation: Participants from SPTF Social Investor Working Group, which is co-chaired by Triple Jump and Grassroots Capital, shared experiences in social performance management, and impact investing tools for financial inclusion in the morning.
+- Day 1 -Social Performance Management and Strategies for Digital Transformation: Participants from SPTF Social Investor Working Group, which is co-chaired by Triple Jump and Grassroots Capital, shared experiences in social performance management, and impact investing tools for financial inclusion in the morning.
 The afternoon covered latest strategies for digital transformation, culling insights and latest evidence from investors and private sector players who are shaping the business case for digital financial inclusion.
 Visit the SPTF Social Investor Working Group for more info and latest resources.

-- Investor Roundtable Meeting: What’s Next.
-Signatories had identified four priority themes on the agenda to advance the Investor Guidelines–these were top issues facing digital consumers, innovators and investors.
+- Investor Meeting: Signatories identified four priority themes on the agenda to advance the Investor Guidelines–these were top issues facing digital consumers, innovators and investors.
 Co-founding investors and signatories stepped forward to share their experiences, through briefing notes on pricing and transparency (draft by DEG) and interoperability (forthcoming by Goodwell and GSMA).
 Case examples and tools were also presented on: data algorithms, data consent and consumer data protection, respectively, by FIDO, Lendable, and Accion Venture Lab.
 IFC also shared a comprehensive due diligence and risk matrix tool for further investor feedback.
 These “investor sprints” are work-in-progress, designed to be a more agile way to engage by capturing what works or what doesn’t work with “live” investments, while adapting latest developments from industry.
-Co-founding investors and signatories are tasked with working together to fortify the signatory base, to reach out to their networks/partners who have invested in digital financial services or fintech for inclusion.
-Stay tuned for upcoming webinars hosted by SPTF in collaboration with RFF and Signatories of the Investor Guidelines.